QSL Manager for: AA2RZ, 4Z1RZ, 4Z4RZ, 4X6KA and 4Z5GE. Please provide a SAE with 2 green stamps in addition to your qsl card.

 Hi fellow hams and thanks for visiting.

 I reply 100%.
 To direct via mail, Bureau through the Bureau.
 Please provide a SASE with your card for USA destinations and a SAE with two green stamps and your card for International.
 I post to EQSL (AG) at the end of the QSO (automatic) and to LOTW at least once a month.
-If you need me to post to LOTW sooner, for an Award or a Certificate, let me know and I will try to expedite.

-I am known to my friends as “Niko”.
+I am known to my friends as Niko.

-I was first licensed in 1993 as a “Technician” with the N2UHT call and upgraded to Tech plus the same year.
+I was first licensed in 1993 as a Technician with the N2UHT call and upgraded to Tech plus the same year.

 I upgraded to "General" in 2009 and to an "Extra" in January 2010 and changed to a vanity call AA2NI.
-This is when I started on my DXCC.

 I am active in RACES (Radio Amateur Civil Emergency Service) and CERT (Community Emergency Response Team).